OVI / DUI Breath Tests In Ohio

 In 2013, Shawn Dominy was defense counsel in a ground-breaking breath-testing DUI / OVI case.
 In that case, an Ohio Court concluded that, although the Intoxilyzer 8000 is presumed to be reliable because it was approved by the Department of Health, the defense proved that the Intoxilyzer 8000 is not reliable, so the results of breath tests on those machines are not admissible as evidence.

 In reaching this conclusion, the Court analyzed the misinterpretation of the Vega case by many other courts.
 The Court concluded that a defendant may attack the reliability of the specific testing procedure and the reliability of the particular equipment used to administer the breath test.
 This case is one of a series of opinions which are reshaping the law for breath testing in Ohio DUI / OVI cases.
 As Shawn Dominy was defense counsel in this case, you can read more about the case on his BLOG.Strategies For Ohio DUI / OVI Cases With Breath Tests

-The Dominy Law Firm is focused on DUI / OVI defense, and Shawn Dominy has expertise in the area of breath alcohol testing.
+The Dominy Law Firm is focused on DUI / OVI defense, and our lawyers have expertise in the area of breath alcohol testing.
 For more information about Shawn Dominy, please see his profile, and for more details about the Dominy Law Firm, please see the firm overview.
-You can also see what clients say and review past case results.
+You can also see what our clients say and review our past case results.

-Shawn Dominy limits the number of cases he accepts so he can provide outstanding service to his clients.
-If he does not accept your case, he may be able to connect you with an attorney he is mentoring or another DUI defense law firm.
+The Dominy Law firm limits the number of cases we accepts so we can provide outstanding service to our clients.
+If we do not accept your case, we may be able to connect you with an attorney Shawn is mentoring or another DUI defense law firm.
 If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.